Flag of Ukraine: Interbellum and Reichskommissariat Ukraine

 The Organisation of Ukrainian Nationalists is a Ukrainian political organisation which as a movement was originally created in 1929 in Western Ukraine (interwar Poland at the time).
 For a long time, the OUN did not officially have its own flag; however, during the Hungarian and Polish aggression against the Republic of Carpathian Ukraine in 1939, Carpathian Sich, a militarised wing of the OUN, adopted as its flag a design taken from the OUN's emblem – a golden nationalistic trident on a blue background.
 The flag was finalised and only officially adopted by the organisation in 1964 at the 5th Assembly of Ukrainian Nationalists.

 The Ukrainian Insurgent Army was a Ukrainian nationalist paramilitary and later partisan army that engaged in a series of guerrilla conflicts during World War II against Nazi Germany, the Soviet Union, Czechoslovakia, and both underground and communist Poland.
 The group was the military wing of the Organisation of Ukrainian Nationalists — Bandera faction (the OUN-B), originally formed in Volyn in the spring and summer of 1943.
 Its official date of creation is 14 October 1942.
 The battle flag of the UPA was a 2:3 ratio red-and-black banner.
 The flag continues to be a symbol of the Ukrainian nationalist movement.
 The colours of the flag symbolise 'Ukrainian red blood spilled on Ukrainian black earth'.

 In 1949, the flag of the Soviet Ukraine was changed once again.
 The Soviet Union managed to obtain two additional seats in the United Nations by adding Ukraine and Byelorussia as member states.
 The flag change came about because all the Soviet flags were the same.
 The new Ukrainian flag consisted of red (top, 2/3) and azure (bottom, 1/3) stripes, with the golden star, hammer and sickle in the top left corner.
-Communist party leaders such as Nikita Khrushchev and Lazar Kaganovich feared using words like 'light blue' and 'blue' in the official flag colors, as they were the terms used by the Ukrainian diaspora.
+Communist party leaders such as Nikita Khrushchev and Lazar Kaganovich feared using words like 'light blue' and 'blue' in the official flag colours, as they were the terms used by the Ukrainian diaspora.

 During the Soviet period, multiple unsanctioned attempts to hoist the national blue-and-yellow flag were made.
 In 1958, an underground group was established in the village of Verbytsia, Khodoriv Raion; its members raised national flags and spread anti-Soviet pamphlets under cover of darkness.